-Participating in a mola-making workshop will be the most fun you can have on a trip, combining visiting one of the most beautiful places on earth with bonding with the local folks by learning to make their craft, the unique MOLA!
-You'll sow side by side with the women each day, and afterwards have time for swimming, snorkeling and taking in the beauty around you.
+Participating in a mola-making workshop will be the most fun you can have on a trip, combining visiting one of the most beautiful places on earth with bonding with the local folks by learning to stitch layered fabrics to form two blouse panels, the unique MOLA!
+You'll work side by side with the women each day, and afterwards have time for swimming, snorkeling and taking in the beauty around you.
 On this trip you'll connect with people, nature, and learn a new skill.
 What's more satisfying than that?

 Day 1 - Panama City